Friday, on my Facebook Page, I shared this video of Professor Robert Kelly being interviewed by the BBC, and having his children walk into the room:

 By fall of 2014, 8-9 months into my decision to get serious about my business, we started Zara in a Montessori toddler program two days per week, from 8:30-3:30.
-She was just 18 months old and I oscillated between feeling guilty that she was getting less time with me than her older sister (then in full-day kindergarten) had, and feeling relieved to finally have some regularly scheduled work days.
-I barely even missed her on the mornings she was gone, because I was so focused on making the most of my work time in an empty hours.
+She was just 18 months old and I oscillated between feeling guilty that she was getting less time with me than her older sister (then in full-day kindergarten) had at 18 months, and feeling relieved to finally have some regularly scheduled work days.
+Initially, I worried how I would handle leaving her, but it turned out I barely even missed her on the mornings she was gone because I was so focused on making the most of my work time.

-Initially, this was enough, and I was able get a foothold to start building up my business in a way that I never had before, but by early spring 2015, I was back to working lots of nights and weekends to compensate for all the work I was not doing on Mondays, Wednesdays, and Fridays.
+Initially, two days a week of childcare was enough, and I was able get a foothold to start building up business, but by early spring 2015, I was back to working lots of nights and weekends to compensate for all the work I was not doing on Mondays, Wednesdays, and Fridays.
 We knew then that Zara needed to be in preschool 5 full days per week.

 Making the Emotional Investment

-Over the summer of 2015, Chris and I spent a lot of time discussing our life and business goals, and realized that we wanted my business to support our entire family.
-We wanted him to work full-time in a business that we ran together, but getting the business to the point that it could support our whole family financially meant putting increasingly more and more work hours into the business, which meant being OK with having other people care for my children during the day.
+Over the summer of 2015, Chris and I spent a lot of time discussing our life and work goals, and realized that we wanted my business to support our entire family.
+We wanted him to also work full-time in a business that he and I ran together.
+Getting the business to the point that it could support our whole family financially meant putting increasingly more and more work hours into it, which meant being OK with having other people care for my children during the day.

 I did and still do occasionally feel like I am shortchanging Zara on time spent with me, but I’ve come to realize that choosing to put her in daycare so I can focus on my business is actually better for her.
 She likes being at her Montessori school during the days, and often asks to go there during school breaks.
 She gets to spend time with other kids and doing activities that we would never do at home, and when she is at home, we’re more focused on her and her sister.
 Instead of having half (or a third) of my attention 100% of the time, when she’s home she gets much closer to 90-100% of my attention.